 — Sudhir Sitapati, Executive Director, Foods & Refreshment, Hindustan Unilever

-Sudhir Sitapati, Executive Director, Foods & Refreshment, Hindustan Unilever, said that his organisation, as one of India’s largest food processing companies, would assist in making the PLI scheme a success.
+Sudhir Sitapati, Executive Director, Foods & Refreshment, Hindustan Unilever, said that his organisation, as one of India’s largest food processing companies, would assist in making the Production Linked Incentive Scheme a success.
 “Less than 10 per cent of food grown in India is processed compared to 40 per cent in South East Asia.
-We hope that the PLI dramatically increases value addition in the food sector, generates employment in agriculture, and boosts India’s exports,” he said.
+We hope that the PLI Scheme dramatically increases value addition in the food sector, generates employment in agriculture, and boosts India’s exports,” he said.

-“The scheme would help achieve a critical size in the global market,and it would also help some to achieve global size as well“
+“The Production Linked Incentive Scheme would help achieve a critical size in the global market,and it would also help some to achieve global size as well“

 — Mayank Shah, Senior Category Head, Parle Products